 The fitness industry is full of great supplement brands for whey protein, and we have a dedicated page with product recommendations that you might want to check out.

 These are specific amino acids that your muscles need both for endurance and protein synthesis .
-I’ve had a lot of good experience with bodybuilder clients, and Simeon has often mentioned the importance of BCAAs in interviews.
+I’ve had a lot of good experience with bodybuilder clients, and Simeon has often mentioned the importance of BCAAs for men in interviews.

 L-Glutamine is another important amino acid.
 The most recent study information we have says that it’s not so much a performance booster during training but may help with your recovery time and reduced soreness after workouts.